Should The FBI Have Arrested 'The Hacker Who Hacked No One'?

 Exactly.
 It exposes known vulnerabilities (at least to the author).
 Shutting these people down is just another form of security through obscurity.

+Do you arrest Glock cause someone was murdered with one of the pistols they made?
+What about Louisville Slugger cause someone was beaten with one of their baseball bats?
+How about Ford cause one of their cars was used to run someone down?
+Arresting the creator of a tool because of how it is being misused by others is highly questionable in any circumstance.
+I think most of the civilised world would agree that the responsibility for the use of such a tool in all the listed cases is on the person who used it

-Trafficking in circumvention measures is illegal (Score:2, Interesting)
+Trafficking in circumvention measures is illegal (Score:3, Interesting)

 Well.. as outrageous as the OP makes it sounds, you actually don't need to "hack" someone to break the law.